 MBBS, FACD, Fellow of American Society of MOHs Surgeons.

-Dr. Rohan Crouch graduated with a Bachelor of Medical Science (First Class Honors) and Bachelor of Medicine and Surgery (First Class Honors) from the University of Tasmania in 2001.
+Dr Rohan Crouch graduated with a Bachelor of Medical Science (First Class Honours) and Bachelor of Medicine and Surgery (First Class Honours) from the University of Tasmania in 2001.

 Dr. Crouch was awarded Fellowship of the Australasian College of Dermatologists in 2007 after completing specialist training at St Vincent’s Hospital Melbourne, St Georges Hospital (London), Royal Melbourne Hospital and the Alfred Hospital Melbourne.